Connecting to QuickBooks – Troubleshooting

 – Sometimes a program may be set up to run in Administrator mode automatically, perhaps to fix another issue.

-– To check to see if one a program is set up to run in Administrator mode automatically, right click the executable file in Windows explorer for either and choose Properties and then on the Compatibility tab see the Privilege Level section, “Run this program as Administrator” option.
+– To check to see if one a program is set up to run in Administrator mode automatically, right click the executable file in Windows explorer and choose Properties and then on the Compatibility tab see the Privilege Level section, “Run this program as Administrator” option.